 Small group escorted tours Italy for seniors.

-Italian culture, how is it defined by the traveller?
-Olive groves?
+Italian culture: how is it defined by the traveller?
+Olive groves ?
 The rolling hills of the Tuscan countryside?
-Or being part of one of our small group tours of Italy, where you can linger and explore the place, be it the Italian lakes region, and then onto central Italy and a Tuscany tour.
-The pace of the program and the places visited are some of the key benefits of a small group tour, it is having an itinerary with some flexibility.
-For participants on Odyssey’s small group tours of Italy it is this flexibility in thinking and approach as a tour company that makes for a truly memorable Italian tour with like minded people.
+Or being part of one of our small group tours of Italy, where you can linger and explore the place, be it the Italian lake region, and then onto central Italy and a Tuscany tour, or with small group tours Southern Italy and small group tours Rome.
+The pace of the program and the places visited are some of the key benefits of our Italian small group tours, as is having an itinerary with some flexibility.
+Whether you are looking for small group arts tours Italy, or historic and cultural tours, scenic and culinary explorations, or a combination of each, our number of flexible Italian tours can meet your demands.
+For participants on Odyssey’s Italian small group tours it is this flexibility in thinking and approach as a tour company that makes for a truly memorable Italian tour with like minded people.